veeps/shelter_status/README.md

 ---
 # Conclusion

 The pace of change in social media, like all technology, is increasing rapidly.
 New platforms, like TikTok, Lasso, Vero, Steemit and Caffeine, are introduced constantly.
 Likewise, in our ever-changing world, natural and man-made disasters are an ever constant threat.
 Disaster response and relief must evolve to keep pace with these changes to be as fast and efficient as possible.
 Drone delivery, autonomous vehicles, machine learning and satellite 5G communications must be leveraged along with these new social media communications tools to minimize the loss of life and property.
-While privacy of users data is of utmost importance, in the domain of disaster repsonse all data must be leveraged, including location data, to achieve these goals.
+While privacy of users data is of utmost importance, in the domain of disaster response all data must be leveraged, including location data, to achieve these goals.
 Since 2012, there has been a Wireless Emergency Alert ('WEA') system in the United States.
 This system provides geographically targeted alerts during emergency situations.
 We recommend further study and development of our machine learning algorithm to detect requests for emergency assistance via social media and all other forms of communication.
 In conjunction with the WEA, our API could greatly enhance disaster preparedness, providing a tool for victims to efficiently and easily communicate their needs during and after an emergency situation, allowing for the most rapid response possible in the delivery of medical assistance and life sustaining supplies.